ekatef/ekatef.github.io/_posts/2021-09-14-hello-world-(-data-science-way-).markdown

-The climate data are a perfect data science playgroung with a nice side effect being a better feeling of the climate change.
-Actually, both effects I know from my own expirience.
+The climate data are a perfect data science playground with a nice side effect being a better feeling of the climate change.
+Actually, both effects I know from my own experience.

 There are nowadays a lot of beautiful climate archives available.
 (Thanks to the open science and open data concepts!)
-However, I belive that it's of key importance to always keep in mind where are from the data you are using.
+However, I believe that it's of key importance to always keep in mind where are from the data you are using.
 And it's worth to start with the most basic datasets.

 The basic part of the climate science are observations.
 The meteorological measurements are behind all the climate models.
 So, let's take the meteorological records for some location and check what they look like.
 We will use R language which has excellent data science functionality for research tasks.

 ### Data selection

-My location choise is Angermuende town in Brandenburg area.
+My location choice is Angermuende town in Brandenburg area.
 I remember it as a small, beautiful and very quite place with a wonderful flair of its long and dramatic history.
 Highly recommended to visit on case you visit Berlin area and need a little break from the city buzz.

 ![Angermuende](/assets/Angermuende.JPG){:class="img-responsive"}

 What is going there with the climate?
 The most honest answer could give a meteorological record of the local observation station.
-That is exactly what does show the thermometer of a weather station at the given time moments without any computational artefacts.
+That is exactly what does show the thermometer of a weather station at the given time moments without any computational artifacts.

 The observation records throughout Germany are kindly provided by the German Meteorological Office on the Open Data-Server via [https://opendata.dwd.de](https://opendata.dwd.de).
 We are interested in the weather observations archive and the hourly air temperature measurements in particular.
 That is we have to send a request via the following url